antoine-gallais/antoine-gallais.github.io/publications.md

 # International conferences

-* A. Touré, Y. Imine, T. Delot, A. Gallais, Alexis Semnont and Robin Giraudo, [Automated and Improved Detection of Cyber Attacks via an Industrial IDS Probe](https://ifipsec2023.psnc.pl/), to appear in Proc.
-38th International Conefrence on ICT systems security and privacy protection (IFIP SEC) - Poznan, Poland, June 2023.
+* A. Touré, Y. Imine, T. Delot, A. Gallais, A. and R. Giraudo, [Automated and Improved Detection of Cyber Attacks via an Industrial IDS Probe](https://ifipsec2023.psnc.pl/), to appear in Proc.
+38th International Conference on ICT systems security and privacy protection (IFIP SEC) - Poznan, Poland, June 2023.
 * Y. Imine, A. Gallais, Y. Challal, [An efficient Federated Identity Management Protocol for Heterogeneous Fog computing Architecture](https://ieeexplore.ieee.org/document/9911414), in Proc.
 The 30th International Conference on Software, Telecommunications and Computer Networks (SoftCOM) - Split, Croatia, September 2022.
 * Y. Sellami, Y. Imine, A. Gallais, [An Efficient Data Integrity Verification Scheme For Distributed Fog Computing Architecture](https://doi.org/10.1109/WiMob55322.2022.9941581), in Proc.
 The 18th International Conference on Wireless and Mobile Computing, Networking and Communications (IEEE WiMob) - Thessaloniki, Greece, October 2022.
 * E. Blanchard, A. Gallais, E. Leblond, D. Sidhoum-Rahal and J. Walter, [An analysis of the security and privacy issues of the Neovote online voting system](https://doi.org/10.1007/978-3-031-15911-4_1), in Proc.
 The International Conference for Electronic Voting (E-Vote-ID) - Bregenz, Austria, October 2022.